Calico Mountains Wilderness

 Calico Mountains Wilderness is a U S Wilderness Area in Nevada under the Bureau of Land Management.
 It is located in the Calico Hills.

-Rockhounding, hunting, and dayhiking are in the wilderness.
+Rockhounding, hunting, and day-hiking are in the wilderness.
 Photography of geologic formations and spring wildflowers is a pastime of local visitors.
 Box, Fly, and Cherry Creek Canyons provide a setting for day-hiking, backpacking, photography, wildlife and wild horse viewing opportunities.
 Hunting for mule deer, antelope, and game birds is popular in the area.